liamzdenek/stitch-fix-application/memory-bank/activeContext.md

    - Fixed TypeScript error in infrastructure.ts by using bracket notation for accessing environment variables
    - Successfully built all packages and verified the output binaries/transpiled code

+5. **Fixed Lambda Deployment Issues**:
+   - Created custom build scripts using esbuild for stream-processor and backend packages
+   - Configured esbuild to properly bundle all dependencies including zod
+   - Updated the project.json files to use the custom build scripts
+   - Implemented a git root detection function in infrastructure code to ensure paths work correctly
+   - Updated the Lambda function paths to use the correct build output locations
+   - Changed the Go Lambda runtime from deprecated GO_1_X to PROVIDED_AL2023
+   - Successfully deployed the infrastructure to AWS
+   - Verified the stream processor Lambda is working correctly by testing with DynamoDB events

 ## Current Challenges

 1. **Testing**: